Santa Baby: Composition and lyrics

 According to the official sheet music for the song at Musicnotes.com, "Santa Baby" is set in common time with a moderately slow tempo of 84 beats per minute.
-The key of the song is in D-flat major with Kitt maintaining a relatively consistent vocal range that spans from A♭3 to A♭4 in scientific pitch notation.
+The key of the song is D-flat major with Kitt maintaining a relatively consistent vocal range that spans from A♭3 to A♭4 in scientific pitch notation.
 The song contains chord progressions that follow a D♭-B♭m-E♭-A♭ pattern in the verses and whenever she sings "Santa baby, so hurry down the chimney tonight".

 Upon completing the lyrical component of "Santa Baby", Philip Springer expressed his dissatisfaction with its content.
 During a meeting with a group of music publishers in 1953, Springer warned them: "Gentlemen, this is not really the kind of music that I like to write.
 I hope it's OK.
 It's the best I could do."

-Critical reception
+Public reception

 In a 2019 poll created by Evening Standard, Kitt's version of "Santa Baby" was voted the ninth "most annoying festive song" by British listeners.
+A 2021 YouGov poll in the United States registered it the most annoying Christmas song.